Back Pay Can Ease the Financial Burden of a Disability

 For SSDI benefits, there is also a five-month waiting period before benefits can begin.
 This tends to be frustrating for many people because it wipes out five months of possible retroactive benefits.
 For example, if a person’s onset of disability is August 5, 2012, his benefits would begin February 2013.

 Social Security Back Pay: How Long Does It Take to Determine?

 Once a claim is approved, you should receive a back pay deposit within sixty days.
 Although another two months may seem like an eternity, it’s not uncommon for applicants to receive a payment much earlier than that.
 Not only will the amount you receive depend on what you’re owed, but it will also be influenced by what you were approved for.

 If your claim was just for SSDI, you will receive a single sum payment.
 But if you were approved for SSI or both types of benefits and meet certain guidelines, your back pay will be split up in to three payments over the course of eighteen months.

 How Can a Disability Attorney Help With SSI and SSDI Back Pay?

 Since getting your claim approved is the first step in this process, one of the main ways an attorney can help you get the maximum amount of back pay for your situation is to ensure that your case is filed promptly and presented in the right way.
-And even if your claim is denied or has been already, an attorney may still be able to help.
+And even if your claim is denied or has been already, a disabilities attorney may still be able to help.
 Contact attorney Lisa M. Ritacco to have a free discussion about your claim!